Blood pressure monitors for home

 - After the cuff is inflated, the pressure will slowly drop on its own.
 The screen will show a digital readout of your systolic and diastolic blood pressure.

 - After showing your blood pressure, the cuff will deflate on its own.
-With most machines, you must wait for 2 to 3 minutes before using it again.
+With many machines, you must wait for 15 to 30 seconds before using it again.

 - A digital blood pressure monitor will not be as accurate if your body is moving when you are using it.
 Also, an irregular heart rate will make the reading less accurate.
 However, digital monitors are the best choice for most people.